 Schedule an appointment.
-Locate your lawmaker's in-district office(s) by visiting advocate.michaeljfox.org and using the lookup tool.
-You should schedule a meeting in the district office closest to you.
-Many officials have electronic meeting request forms on their websites or you can call the office directly to ask for an appointment.
-During recesses, members' calendars fill up very quickly.
-Look to book several weeks in advance.
+Many members of Congress have electronic meeting request forms on their websites or you can call the office directly to ask for an appointment.
+During recess, members' calendars fill up very quickly.
+Look to make your request four to six weeks before your targeted meeting date.

 The scheduler will ask you about the purpose of your visit.
-Tell them the issues you will discuss, keeping it to 2-3 issues at most.
+Tell them the issues you will discuss, keeping it to two to three issues at most.
 Members always bring a staffer to constituent meetings, so by sharing your issues ahead of time you ensure the person working on health and research topics will be present.
-In many cases, the legislator will not attend the appointment and you'll be told you're meeting with the health staffer.
+In many cases, the legislator will not attend the appointment and you'll be told you're meeting with a staffer.
 Speaking with staff is just as important as speaking with a member because they play a significant role in shaping the lawmaker's policies.

 Determine what you'll say.
-Use the talking points and educational handouts in this toolkit to plan what you'll say in your meeting.
+Use the talking points and educational handouts available to you to plan what you'll say in your meeting.
 Review these documents several times so you feel comfortable speaking on these topics.
-Print the handouts to bring to your appointment and leave with your member and/or their staff.
+Print the handouts to bring to your appointment and leave with you remember and/or their staff.
+It is recommended that you also send them before your meeting to help ensure a more robust conversation.